anthony-mcphee/UAS-systems-lab/diagrams/README.md

 both the GCS (QGroundControl) and the automation layer (Python scripts) to consume the same MAVLink stream simultaneously on separate ports — without either client interfering with the other.

-This mirrors the separation between a crew chief's monitoring station and the pilot's instruments in a manned aircraft: same data source, independent consumers, no contention.